avnet-iotconnect/iotc-azurertos-sdk/samples/stm32u5/QUICKSTART.md

 * Output stopping with "No Device Found":  Ensure a new device was created in the portal and that the DUID matches the Device ID

 ## Further Reading
-* Visualize the data using Dynamic Dashboards
+* Visualize the data using [Dynamic Dashboards](https://help.iotconnect.io/documentation/dashboard/).